logzio/logz-docs/_source/logzio_collections/_tracing-sources/jaeger_collector.md

   ACCOUNT_TOKEN (Required) | The account token is required when you use the collector to send traces to Logz.io.
 Replace `<SHIPPING-TOKEN>` with the token of the Distributed Tracing account you want to send data to. [_How do I look up my Distributed Tracing account token?_](/user-guide/accounts/finding-your-tracing-account-token)|
 REGION | Two-letter region code that determines the suggested listener URL (where you will be sending trace data to).
 Find your region code in the Regions and URLs table.
 This parameter is left blank for US East (Northern Virginia).  [_How do I look up the Listener host URL for my region?_](/user-guide/accounts/account-region.html#available-regions)|
 GRPC_STORAGE_PLUGIN_LOG_LEVEL| The lowest log level to send.
 Default: **warn**.
 From lowest to highest, log levels are: **trace, debug, info, warn, error**.
 Controls logging only for the Jaeger Logz.io Collector.
 Does not affect Jaeger components.|
-COLLECTOR_ZIPKIN_HTTP_PORT | If you’re using a Zipkin implementation to create traces, set this optional environment variable to the HTTP port for the Zipkin collector service
+COLLECTOR_ZIPKIN_HTTP_PORT | If you’re using a Zipkin implementation to create traces, set this optional environment variable to the HTTP port for the Zipkin collector service.|